ExplainableMachines/group_website/index.md

 ## News

+{% capture news6 %}
+ 1/10/25 PHOENIX was highlighted as one of the "[Advances in Cancer Biology Research](https://www.cancer.gov/about-nci/organization/dcb/progress/cancer-biology-advances)" in 2024 by the NCI (the National Cancer Institute of the US)!
+{% endcapture %}

+{% capture news5 %}
+ 11/28/24 Jonas gave an invited talk on *Mechanistic Interpretability of Neural Networks* at an XAI Symposium in Mainz (organized within the hessian.AI – Connectom network funding program).
+{% endcapture %}

 {% capture news4 %}
- 6/10/10 [DASH](https://github.com/QuackenbushLab/DASH) was accepted at NeurIPS 2024!
+ 10/6/24 [DASH](https://github.com/QuackenbushLab/DASH) was accepted at NeurIPS 2024!
 Vancouver, here we come.
 {% endcapture %}

 {% capture news3 %}